navasmontilla/site/anomalies.md

   <img src="github_site/anomaly2.png" width="67%" alt="my alt text"/>
   <figcaption>Figure 4.
 Steady hydraulic jump around a solid body computed by the spike-reducing solver (top) and the traditional ARoe solver (bottom).</figcaption>
 </figure>

+#### The carbuncle

+When computing 2D strong shocks, such as hydraulic jumps, a numerical instability in the discrete shock profile may appear.
+This is known as the carbuncle and was first observed in simulations of air flow around blunt bodies by [Peery and Imlay ](https://arc.aiaa.org/doi/abs/10.2514/6.1988-2904).
+The study of the Carbuncle was initially developed in